Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 ACTIVE-PASSIVE

-Account 99 "Profit and loss"
+Account 99 "Profits and losses"

 ACTIVE-PASSIVE